 6 Best Practices for a Lead Management Strategy

 New customer acquisition is the lifeblood of many businesses, but it can be costly.
-One of marketing automation's big wins is the ability to create a continuous process to do lead management at scale.
+One of marketing automation’s big wins is the ability to create a continuous process to manage leads at scale.
 The key to making it work is developing an effective process to automate.

-- Have a clear, mutual understanding between sales and marketing as to what a lead looks like.
-Include all factors that matter; epending on your business, those could be industry, role, technology use, location, or a host of others.
+- Have a clear, mutual understanding between sales and marketing as to what a lead looks like; include all factors that matter.
+Depending on your business, those could be industry, role, technology use, location, or a host of others.

 - Have a plan for how leads are qualified and routed.

 - Have a plan for how you manage, store, and archive data.

 - Sales must be included on many levels, from inside sales reps to strategic account managers.
 Marketing should include at least those who plan and execute strategies and campaigns.

 - Marketing and nurturing content development processes are part of the lead management process, and should be defined and maintained alongside the other steps in the prospect cycle.